 HEAT butter in a large nonstick skillet over medium heat until hot.
 POUR IN egg mixture.

 As eggs begin to set, GENTLY PULL the eggs across the pan with an inverted turner, forming large soft curds.
 CONTINUE cooking – pulling, lifting and folding eggs – until thickened and no visible liquid egg remains.
 Do not stir constantly.
 REMOVE from heat.
 SERVE stovetop scrambled eggs.

 Microwave Scrambled Eggs

 Your morning just got easier with these tips on how to make scrambled eggs in the microwave.
 Don’t over cook.
 Scrambled eggs will continue to cook and firm up after removed from microwave.

-BEAT eggs, milk, salt and pepper in microwave-safe bowl or 12-oz. coffee mug until blended.
+BEAT eggs, milk, salt, and pepper in a microwave-safe bowl or 12-oz. coffee mug until blended.

 MICROWAVE on HIGH 45 seconds: STIR.
 MICROWAVE until eggs are almost set, 30 to 45 seconds longer.
 SERVE immediately.

 Top with a sprinkle of shredded cheese or fresh herbs.

 For rich creamy scrambled eggs, add small cubes of cream cheese or a dollop of cottage cheese before cooking.